L0G1K200/StrongDDos-Termux-V1/README.md

-# StrongDDOS
+# StrongDDOS Termux
-StrongDDOS - very powerfull strong script for Dos or DDOS atacks for Termux!
+StrongDDOS-Ter - very powerfull strong script for Dos or DDOS atacks for Termux!

 How to install:
  1) apt install git